This section is not supported for embedded platforms.

 The names of the secrets can be modified in the

-managed environment, your environment will have support for
+managed environment, your environment must have support for

 values.yaml for Riva is intended to provide maximum flexibility in deployment configurations.